apteanuj/anuj.github.io/ph447f20/ph447f20index.md

 - My lectures notes, which will be updated as we go.
 The currently available sections are at: [all_lectures.pdf](./all_lectures.pdf)

--  Waal & Jenkins, [*Practical Statistics for Astronomers*](https://www.amazon.com/Practical-Statistics-Astronomers-Cambridge-Observing/dp/0521732492).
-This book is great.
-I've spent a lot of time reading stat mech books, because I don't want to make you buy something that isn't worth it.
-This one is worth it, so please obtain a copy quickly, and give it your full attention.
-We will use this text immediately, so you should obtain it as soon as possible.
+-  Wall & Jenkins, [*Practical Statistics for Astronomers*](https://www.amazon.com/Practical-Statistics-Astronomers-Cambridge-Observing/dp/0521732492).
 It is available at the Regis bookstore, as well as most online booksellers.
-Be sure to amend your book according to the errata at http://physics.weber.edu/thermal/.

 ## Course Activities